Jonathan Donais: Anthrax

-Prior to Shadow Falls going on hiatus, Donais was announced, on January 11, 2013, to be joining thrash metal band Anthrax on their Metal Alliance Tour, replacing Rob Caggiano who had left the band to join Volbeat.
+Prior to Shadows Fall going on hiatus, On January 11, 2013 Donais was announced to be joining thrash metal band Anthrax on their Metal Alliance Tour, replacing Rob Caggiano who had left the band to join Volbeat.
 Donais made his live debut with Anthrax in Australia without a single rehearsal with the band.
 "I jammed with Scott [Ian, guitarist] a little bit, but it was, 'Here.
 Learn these songs and be ready,'" he recalled.
 "Oh.
 God.
 That first show — I was shaking."
 Donais was originally a touring member until August 13, 2013.
 The first Anthrax release that Donais appeared on was Chile on Hell live album and video in 2014, which was from a concert recorded at the Teatro Caupolican in Santiago, Chile, on May 10, 2013.
-Donais appeared on the bands following studio album For All Kings in 2016.
+Donais has appeared on the band's following studio albums For All Kings in 2016, and Cursum Perficio in 2026.